dccuchile/wefe/doc/about.rst

 We originally proposed WEFE as a theoretical framework that aims to formalize the main building blocks for measuring bias in word embedding models.
-Then, the need to conduct our case study led to the implementation of WEFE in code.
+The purpose of developing this framework was to run a case study that consistently compares and ranks different embedding models.
 Seeing the possibility that other research teams are facing the same problem, we decided to improve this code and publish it as a library, hoping that it can be useful for their studies.

-Finally, we realized that the library had the potential to cover more areas than just bias measurement.
+Later, we realized that the library had the potential to cover more areas than just bias measurement.
 This is why WEFE is constantly being improved, which so far has resulted in a new bias mitigation module and multiple enhancements and fixes.